Publications

 Understanding the large-scale structure of the Universe and unravelling the mysteries of dark matter are fundamental challenges in contemporary cosmology.
 Reconstruction of the cosmological matter distribution from lensing observables, referred to as ’mass-mapping’ is an important aspect of this quest.
 Mass-mapping is an ill-posed problem, meaning there is inherent uncertainty in any convergence map reconstruction.
 The demand for fast and efficient reconstruction techniques is rising as we prepare for upcoming surveys.
 We present a novel approach which utilises deep learning, in particular a conditional Generative Adversarial Network (cGAN), to approximate samples from a Bayesian posterior distribution, meaning they can be interpreted in a statistically robust manner.
 By combining data-driven priors with recent regularisation techniques, we introduce an approach that facilitates the swift generation of high-fidelity, mass maps.
 Furthermore, to validate the effectiveness of our approach, we train the model on mock COSMOS-style data, generated using Colombia Lensing’s kappaTNG mock weak lensing suite.
 These preliminary results showcase compelling convergence map reconstructions and ongoing refinement efforts are underway to enhance the robustness of our method further.

-- Black-Hole-to-Halo Mass Relation From UNIONS Weak LensingQinxun Li, Martin Kilbinger, Wentao Luo, and 17 more authorsarXiv e-prints, Feb 2024
+- Black-Hole-to-Halo Mass Relation From UNIONS Weak LensingQinxun Li, Martin Kilbinger, Wentao Luo, and 17 more authorsThe Astrophysical Journal Letters, Jul 2024

-This letter presents, for the first time, direct constraints on the black-hole-to-halo-mass relation using weak gravitational lensing measurements.
-We construct type I and type II Active Galactic Nuclei (AGNs) samples from the Sloan Digital Sky Survey (SDSS), with a mean redshift of 0.4 (0.1) for type I (type II) AGNs.
-This sample is cross-correlated with weak lensing shear from the Ultraviolet Near Infrared Northern Survey (UNIONS).
-We compute the excess surface mass density of the halos associated with 36, 181 AGNs from 94, 308, 561 lensed galaxies and fit the halo mass in bins of black- hole mass.
+This Letter presents, for the first time, direct constraints on the black hole-halo mass relation using weak gravitational-lensing measurements.
+We construct type I and type II active galactic nucleus (AGN) samples from the Sloan Digital Sky Survey, with a mean redshift of 0.4 (0.1) for type I (type II) AGNs.
+This sample is cross correlated with weak-lensing shear from the Ultraviolet Near Infrared Optical Northern Survey.
+We compute the excess surface mass density of the halos associated with 36,181 AGNs from 94,308,561 lensed galaxies and fit the halo mass in bins of black hole mass.
 We find that more massive AGNs reside in more massive halos.
-We see no evidence of dependence on AGN type or redshift in the black-hole-to-halo-mass relationship when systematic errors in the measured black-hole masses are included.
+The relation between halo mass and black hole mass is well described by a power law of slope 0.6 for both type I and type II samples, in agreement with models that link black hole growth to baryon feedback.
+We see no dependence on AGN type or redshift in the black hole-halo mass relation below a black hole mass of 108.5 M ⊙.
+Above that mass, we find more massive halos for the low-z type II sample compared to the high-z type I sample, but this difference may be interpreted as systematic error in the black hole mass measurements.
 Our results are consistent with previous measurements for non-AGN galaxies.
-At a fixed black-hole mass, our weak-lensing halo masses are consistent with galaxy rotation curves, but significantly lower than galaxy clustering measurements.
-Finally, our results are broadly consistent with state-of-the-art hydro-dynamical cosmological simulations, providing a new constraint for black-hole masses in simulations.
+At a fixed black hole mass, our weak-lensing halo masses are consistent with galaxy rotation curves but significantly lower than galaxy-clustering measurements.
+Finally, our results are broadly consistent with state-of-the-art hydrodynamical cosmological simulations, providing a new constraint for black hole masses in simulations.

 2023